LafeLabs/pibrary/bookofgeometron/README.md

 Check the IP address by hovering over the wifi icon, put that into the browser on another machine on the same local wifi network to see and edit the server.
 Or open a browser on the pi and point it to [http://localhost](http://localhost)

-## Enable VNC

-From the menu, select

-preferences>raspberry pi configuration>interfaces

-click radio button to turn VNC on

 ## Set up to have names for other servers

 edit hosts file to have the IP address of the other servers and then the name you want to use, copying the format in the existing file.